-Transcript below of: Why is it easier to do lotus pose upside down?
+Transcript of: Why is it easier to do lotus pose upside down?

 From this position I am able to move myself with elbows and hands into a full—into a sitting full lotus position again with only slight feeling of tightness in medial left knee.
 I only ever attempt this after a basic practice of standing sequence and subsequent floor hamstring stretches.
 I originally thought that my knee pain was related to a problem directly in my knee but now I think it maybe something to do with an imbalance in my hips.
 I’d be interested to have your thoughts.”

 Well as it turns out Gary, I talk a lot about the knees in this book called Functional Anatomy of Yoga.
 And I almost always relate knee issues—especially the type that you’re talking about—back to the hips.
 And there’s a great lotus-prep video on the website.
-Dig around, put it in the search bar.
 Put lotus prep in the search bar in the website.
 You’ll definitely find that video.
 It’s on the Youtube channel as well.

 I’ll say something however about you doing this while lying supine.
 Interesting, it almost always helps people get into lotus.
 And my sense of why is there is less tension around the hips to keep you sitting upright, number one.
 Number two: Folding into the hip joint more—that is flexion because you’re bringing your knees in—is helpful.
 And in addition to that, you have more mobility to bring your knee towards your chest, whereas, if you’re sitting on the floor it’s harder to lift your knee up and put it in, and then without putting that one down.